How to install RGB color changing LED Strip lights

 Skill Level Needed: Beginner/Intermediate

-Installing RGB color changing LED light strips is not a difficult task.
-Depending on the length desired and the length of the RGB LED strip light.
+Installing RGB color changing LED light strips is a relatively easy task.
 Below are the items you will need: